 Enjoy this gourmet sea salt blend with dulse and kelp in bulk for a wide variety of dishes.
-Made with Gulf of Maine evaporated sea salt by a small maine company, Dulse (Palmaria palmata) and knotted kelp (Ascophyllum nodosum).
+Made with Gulf of Maine evaporated sea salt by a small Maine company, Dulse (Palmaria palmata) and kelp (Ascophyllum nodosum).
 Perfect for Adding Flavor to Any Dish.
 Available in bulk packaging for non-resale* and a convenient spice shaker, also sample portions for new sea vegetable lovers.

 - Made with solar-dried sea salt from the Gulf of Maine

 - Made with low-temperature dried seaweed to preserve vital nutrients and protect the environment

 - Natural Iodine Source: This salt contains 42% of the US RDI of iodine per 1.5g serving

 - Ocean Minerals: Our sea salt contains traces of other beneficial minerals from the ocean

 *Important Note: if you repackage our products they cannot be resold under our brand name and the Organic Certification claim is no longer valid.

 Dried seaweed is a nutritional powerhouse.
 Sea vegetables are known to contain most, if not all, of the 24 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
 They contain significant levels of vitamins, including the B vitamins, Vitamin A, and Vitamin C. Their protein content ranges from 10% to almost 40%, and they contain all or most of the essential amino acids required by humans.
 They’re low in fat and high in fiber; two qualities that make them healthy for the heart.
 And then, of course, there’s iodine.
 Sea vegetables are one of the highest natural sources of dietary iodine, even when eaten in small quantities.